Meghann Fahy

 Meghann Alexandra Fahy (/ˈfeɪhi/; born April 25, 1990) is an American actress.
 She had her first prominent role playing Hannah O'Connor on the ABC daytime soap opera One Life to Live (2010–2012) and made her Broadway debut in the musical Next to Normal (2010–2011).
 After her first two film roles in the 2015 dramas Those People and Burning Bodhi, Fahy had her breakthrough with a starring role in the Freeform drama series The Bold Type (2017–2021).

 In 2022, Fahy received critical acclaim for her starring role in the second season of the HBO anthology series The White Lotus, for which she was nominated for Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
-She has since starred in the Netflix mystery series The Perfect Couple (2024), the thriller film Drop (2025), and the limited series Sirens (2025), lattermost for which she nominated for Primetime Emmy Award Outstanding Lead Actress in a Limited or Anthology Series or Movie.
+She has since starred in the Netflix mystery series The Perfect Couple (2024), the thriller film Drop (2025), and the limited series Sirens (2025), lattermost for which she was nominated for Primetime Emmy Award Outstanding Lead Actress in a Limited or Anthology Series or Movie.